ibm-cloud-docs/rise-with-sap-on-powervs/overview/get-started.md

 ## RISE with SAP on IBM Power Virtual Server
 {: #get-started-rise-with-sap-power-vs}

 Using {{site.data.keyword.powerSysFull}}, the cloud-based version of the mission-critical IBM Power server platform used for on-premises Enterprise Resource Planning (ERP), you can rapidly transform on-premises SAP ERP systems, modernize business processes and become more agile.
-Known for its high security, scalability and reliability, IBM Power servers are engineered for fewer disruptions and faster migration, supported by the highly resilient and secured IBM Cloud platform.
+Known for its high security, scalability and reliability, IBM Power servers are engineered for fewer disruptions and facilitates faster migration, supported by the highly resilient and secured IBM Cloud platform.

 SAP S/4HANA Cloud Private Edition is the software in the RISE with SAP on IBM Power Virtual Server service that holds the client’s mission critical data and business processes.
 SAP Enterprise Cloud Services (ECS) provides a managed private environment with multi-layer defense in depth architecture handling infrastructure and technical managed services in line with their Service Level Agreement (SLA).